Updated June 2025

-If you have a BRP card, you should now take action to access your eVisa.
+If you have not already, you should now take action to access your eVisa.
 This will not change your immigration status but it is important to ensure you are still able to prove your status.

-In December 2024 it was announced that the Home Office would postpone the full rollout of eVisas to ensure it goes smoothly for everyone.
-This means that BRP cards which expire on the 31st December 2024 will be treated as valid until 31st March 2025.
-At the time of writing our understanding is that this mostly impacts travel in and out of the UK.
-After 31st December, expired BRP cards can also be used to access Right to Work and Rent services where employers or landlords can check your rights, as long as you still have valid leave to remain.
-Our advice is still to set up a UKVI account and eVisa as soon as possible.
+In December 2024 it was announced that the Home Office would postpone the full rollout of eVisas to ensure it goes smoothly for everyone, and that BRP cards which expired on the 31st December 2024 would be treated as valid until 1st June 2025.
+This date has now passed.
+Our advice is to set up a UKVI account and eVisa as soon as possible.

 This page contains specific advice for:

-– people who have a BRP card which is expiring soon
+– people who have a BRP card which has expired

 – people who don’t have a BRP card and have been recently granted status